cado-security/product-help/docs/cado-response/importing-data/filetypes.md

 - Xchat and Xchat scroll back files
 - Zsh history files

-Cado Response can also import a number of other disk image and file formats that are not listed here - however they are not *officially* supported.
-If you have a filetype which you would like to see supported, please reach out to support@cadosecurity.com and let us know.
+Cado Response can also import a number of other disk image and file formats that are not listed here; however, these evidence types and file formats are not officially supported.
+If you have a filetype that you would like to see supported, please reach out to support@cadosecurity.com and let us know.